Package Torello.HTML

 NOTE: This means that there is a 1:1 ratio of opening and closing versions of the tag, and also that there are no positions in the vector where a closing tag to come before an tag to open it.

-CLONE NOTE: This method clones the original hash-table, and removes the elements whose depth-calculations are invalid - described above.
-This allows the user to perform other operations with the original values contained by the original table, rather than modifying it.
+This method clones the original input Hashtable, and removes the tags whose depth-calculations are invalid - as described above.
+This allows the user to perform other operations with the original table, while this class is processing.

 Parameters: